teixayo/ByteTalk/README.md

 # ByteTalk 🔌💬

-**ByteTalk** is a high-performance, cross-platform real-time chat system built using Java, designed for both scalability and reliability.
+**ByteTalk** is a high-performance, cross-platform real-time message system built using Java, designed for both scalability and reliability.
 It supports Android and Desktop clients, WebSocket-based communication, Redis message syncing, and database flexibility with MongoDB/PostgreSQL.
 The project is designed to handle high message throughput while maintaining efficient and secure communication.

 ## ✨ Features